quocviet24/Web_Succulent/README.md

 5. **Access the Application**:
    Open your web browser and navigate to `http://localhost:8080` (or your pre-configured port) to use the application.

-## Additional Information

-The book data for this project was created using Selenium to crawl book information from Goodreads' best books over the years and inserted into the database.
-The images of the books are located in `web/images/books`.
-The Jupyter notebook used for this task is `crawl-best-books-final.ipynb`.

 ## License

-This project is private and not licensed for public use.
+This project is currently a private project and is not licensed for public use.
 All rights are reserved by the project owner.

 ## References